 How to Archive Family Keepsakes and companion volume How to Archive Family Photos by Denise May Levenick, The Family Curator are the two books I needed when I inherited my grandmother’s trunk filled with photos, documents, and memorabilia.
 Both books share what I learned in my journey of organizing, preserving, and sharing my family history legacy.

 How to Archive Family Keepsakes (FamilyTree Books, 2012) is designed as a step-by-step guide with downloadable charts and worksheets to help you sort, organize, and preserve the treasures you’ve inherited or those you want to pass on to the next generation.
 How to Archive Family Photos (FamilyTree Books, 2015) will help you control digital chaos with practical solutions for file naming, organization, and storage.
-Available at ShopFamilyTree and Amazon.
+Available at Amazon.

 Organize Your Family History Writing Project